Harpuneet2005/CSC317_Showcase/README.md

 Assignment Augmented: A6

 Instructions:
-Please create a build directory, use make and build the solution file.
-Please use this command in bash ./shaderpipeline ../data/test-08.json
+Please use this command in bash when in the build folder ./shaderpipeline ../data/test-08.json

 Description:
 Implemented a new colour scheme.